web2py/py4web/deployment_tools/docker/README.md

 You need a working Docker system, see the official site for installation info at https://docs.docker.com/get-docker/
-Download all the files in this directory to an empty one your system, then run:
+Download the four files on top of this page to an empty directory on your system.
+If you download them with chrome based browser there is a big chance you need to remove the .txt part from the file names due to this bug: https://github.com/microsoft/vscode/issues/118436

+Then run:

     # build an image called py4web from latest Ubuntu
     $ docker build . -t py4web